AlexRogalskiy/deckhouse/modules/040-control-plane-manager/docs/FAQ.md

 **Caution!** This operation is unsafe and breaks the guarantees given by the consensus protocol.
 Note that it brings the cluster to the state that was saved on the node.
 Any pending entries will be lost.

-## How do I enable event auditing?
+## How do I add audit policies?

-Kubernetes [Auditing](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-cluster/) can help you if you need to keep track of operations or troubleshoot the cluster.
+Kubernetes [Auditing](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-cluster/) can help you if you need to keep track of operations in your Namespaces or troubleshoot the cluster.
 You can configure it by setting the appropriate [Audit Policy](https://kubernetes.io/docs/tasks/debug-application-cluster/audit/#audit-policy).
+Policies for system Namespace are enabled [by default](#auditing).

 Currently, the following fixed parameters of log rotation are in use:
 ```bash